PUBLIC LECTURES & EXHIBITIONS

 PUBLIC LECTURE SERIES - 2025/26

-The Architectural Institute & RIBA Europe Chapter 2025/26 public lecture & exhibition series is a joint cultural programme offered in collaboration with the RIBA Europe Chapter.
+The Architectural Institute & RIBA Europe Chapter 2025/26 public lecture & exhibition series is a joint educational and cultural CPD programme offered in collaboration with the RIBA Europe Chapter.

 The staff, students, and all those interested in Architecture and Design are invited to join us for our public lecture series.
 Lectures start at 7pm and conclude at 9pm (unless otherwise indicated), the bar opens at 6:30pm for refreshments.
 Exhibitions are open from 10am - 6pm, (unless otherwise indicated).
 Past lectures are available to watch below.